 Ready to celebrate the red, white and blue?
 Here's where to wave a flag, enjoy a fireworks show and celebrate with family and friends around Cortland County!

 It isn’t a 4th of July celebration without fireworks, and in Cortland County there are great places to watch the sparks fly.
-The Annual Cortland County Fireworks display will take place on Wednesday, July 3rd from 1:00 p.m. to 10:00 p.m. at Historic Dwyer Memorial Park.
-This year visitors will be treated to live entertainment starting at 1:00 p.m., delicious food vendors, and a firework show that will be bigger, better and longer this year.
+The Annual Cortland County Independence Day Spectacular will take place on Saturday, July 3rd from 2-10 p.m. at Historic Dwyer Memorial Park.
+This year visitors will be treated to live entertainment starting at 2 p.m., delicious food vendors, and a firework show.
 Don’t forget to turn your radio to x101 Always Classic at dusk for the annual sky concert during the show.

-If you didn’t get your fireworks fix at Dwyer Memorial Park, the Town of Virgil will be holding their Independence Day fireworks celebration at Hope Lake Park on Friday, July 5th.
-The park will open at 10:30 a.m. for families to enjoy boating, fishing, and swimming, and delicious food will also be available from 1:00 p.m. to 6:00 p.m. courtesy of the Virgil Fire Department.
-Bring blankets and lawn chairs to relax and enjoy the fabulous fireworks display at 10:00 p.m. over the park’s beautiful lake.
+If you didn’t get your fireworks fix at Dwyer Memorial Park, the Town of Virgil will be holding their Hope Lake Park July 4th Fireworks Display at Hope Lake Park on Sunday, July 4.
+The park will open at 10:30 a.m. for families to enjoy boating, fishing, and swimming, and Dan the Snake Man will be onsite from 5:30-8:30 p.m. with a snake exhibit.
+Bring blankets and lawn chairs to relax and enjoy the fabulous fireworks display at dusk over the park’s beautiful lake.

 HAVE FUN WITH HISTORY

-This year’s Independence Day agenda includes a public reading of the Declaration of Independence at the Center for the Arts Homer on Thursday, July 4th.
-All are invited at 10:00 a.m. to listen to Charles Jermy Jr. and Charles W. Jermy III recount the circumstances that led up to the Declaration’s adoption in 1776 and talk briefly about its signers.
+This year’s Independence Day agenda includes a public reading of the Declaration of Independence at the Center for the Arts Homer on Sunday, July 4th.
+All are invited at 2 p.m. to listen to Charles W. Jermy Jr. and Charles W. Jermy III recount the circumstances that led up to the Declaration’s adoption in 1776 and talk briefly about its signers.
 Those in attendance will then be invited to read a short portion of the Declaration of Independence, following the reading, bells in the buildings surrounding the Homer Village Green will be rung 50 times.

 There’s no better way to celebrate the United States’ birthday than enjoying America’s favorite pastime!
-Bring your whole family to cheer on the Cortland Crush as the team takes on the Sherrill Silversmiths at the Gutchess Lumbar Sports Complex.
-For those who can’t make the holiday matchup, catch one of their home games on Monday, July 1st against the Syracuse Salt Cats or Tuesday, July 2nd against the Syracuse Spartans.
+Bring your whole family to cheer on the Cortland Crush as the team takes on the Sherrill Silversmiths (July 2) and the Syracuse Salt Cats (July 3) at the Gutchess Lumbar Sports Complex.
 Every game will have fun specials for all fans.

 FOR A FULL LIST OF CORTLAND COUNTY HAPPENINGS, CHECK OUT THE EXPERIENCE CORTLAND EVENTS CALENDAR.